Sinus Surgery & You: Making the Right Choices

 FACT SHEET: Option 2 – Balloon Sinuplasty Surgery

-Highlights: Safe, less-invasive, allows for a speedy recovery & long-lasting results
+Highlights: Relatively safe, less-invasive, allows for a speedy recovery & potentially long-lasting results

 - A newer form of sinus surgery; less invasive than FESS and often performed by doctors in their office

 - Sometimes referred to as Balloon sinus dilation (BSD)

 - Symptoms triggering the need for a BSD procedure are the same or less severe than those experienced by patients undergoing a standard functional endoscopic sinus surgery (FESS)